Zhuinden/MortarFlowInitialDemo/README.md

 - ViewPresenters are used now, and as such registration to the BundleServiceRunner is done (onLoad / onSave from Mortar)

-What is NOT DONE:
+v0.5 - What is done:

-- The component must be bound to the Mortar Scope, because currently the component is stored in the PresenterModule to survive configuration change.
-It must be within the Mortar Scope as a service provided by the ScreenScoper.
+- The component is now bound to the Mortar Scope (thanks to "BasePath" that contains the component factory method)

+- Path is now responsible for component creation

+WHAT TO DO NEXT:

+- Why do I need to keep track of the presenter in the module?
+That shouldn't be necessary if I re-use the same module/component thanks to the Mortar Scope.
+Odd.

+- There must be a way to make the Path classes a bit less monolithic.

 NOTE: